dbt-labs/corp/docs/talent_development.md

 **Meetings**

 - **IC reviews**: managers to repurpose a 1:1 meeting in June
-- **People manager reviews**: people managers are scheduled with a third person nominated by their manager.
+- **People manager reviews**: people managers are scheduled with a third person nominated by their manager, most commonly the team member's skip-level manager.
 Their managers are responsible for finding time that works for everyone, ideally, the third person can be added into a 1:1 meeting in June.

 **Time commitment estimation:**